pyohio/pyohio-static-website/2024/src/pages/program/lightning-talks.md

 # Lightning Talks

+_Saturday at 4:30pm-6:30pm in Orchid Ballroom_

 Lightning talks are quick 5-minute (hard limit!) talks on any topics of interest to the PyOhio community.
+Slides are encouraged but not required!

+A sign-up sheet will be posted in the lobby near registration until 3:00pm on Saturday.
+Talks will be selected and the order randomized.
+The talk list will be posted on this page by 3:45pm.

+## Talks

-Schedule and the sign-up process for lightning talks will be posted closer to the event.
+_Talks will be posted here_